 "By natural computation a period of a year beginning at any moment of time on a specific calendar date will end at the equivalent moment on the corresponding calendar date in the succeeding year."

-A share will thus become a qualifying share when the period of holding reaches exactly three continuous years.
+A share will thus become a qualifying share when the period of holding is at least three continuous years immediately before the share is disposed of.